What is Pupil Premium?

-National data and research tells us that children eligible for free school meals tend to do less well, for example in 2014, 45% of children eligible for free school meals achieved the expected level at the end of the early years foundation stage compared with 64% of other children.
-The Pupil premium grant provides schools with extra funding to close this gap.
+National data and research tells us those children eligible for Free School Meals underperform in comparison to their peers.
+For example, in 2014 45% of children eligible for free school meals achieved the expected level at the end of the Early Years Foundation Stage compared with 64% of other children.
+The Pupil Premium Grant provides schools with extra funding to narrow and close this gap.

 - We organise teaching and learning in order to meet the needs of all of our children in the best way possible.